citation-file-format/citation-file-format/schema-guide.md

 It's also a good starting point to enable users of the citation metadata to determine the correct names themselves in the future, especially if you also provide a source of information such as a `repository-code` or a `url`.

-If the authors of a software or dataset are truly anonymous, you can represent this in the same way:
+If the authors of a work are truly anonymous, you can represent this in the same way:

 ```yaml